$646M+

 Show up.
 Ask questions.
 Tell the truth about what you find.

 The decisions being made right now about water, sewer, land use, and growth will shape this community for a generation.
-District 8B deserves a commissioner who is in the room, on the record, and accountable to the people who live here.
+Residents deserve a commissioner who is present, informed, and accountable.